pachyderm/pachyderm/doc/pachub/pachub_getting_started.md

       These commands create  a new Pachyderm context with your cluster details on your machine.

+      **Note:** If you get the following error, that means that your authentication token has expired:

+      ```bash
+      error authenticating with Pachyderm cluster: /pachyderm_auth/auth-codes/ e14ccfafb35d4768f4a73b2dc9238b365492b88e98b76929d82ef0c6079e0027 not found
+      ```

+      To get a new token, refresh the page.
+Then, use the new token to authenticate.

    1. Verify that you have set the correct context:

       ```bash